anderson-m-souza/login-system/README.md

 ## TODO

-- Refactor the code to use classes
+- [x] Refactor the code to use classes
-- Ask the user to confirm the password when signin up
+- [ ] Ask the user to confirm the password when signin up
-- Add some password requirements
+- [ ] Add password requirements
-- Add an option to change the password
+- [ ] Add option to change the password
-- Add an option to remove a user
+- [ ] Add option to remove a user
-- Use a better hashing algorithm (Argon2id)
+- [ ] Use a better hashing algorithm (Argon2id)
-- Salt and/or pepper the passwords before hashing
+- [ ] Salt and/or pepper the passwords before hashing